 Yes.
-Calcium supplements — or antacids containing calcium — can interfere with the absorption of levothyroxine (Synthroid, Unithroid, others), a synthetic form of thyroid hormone.
+Calcium supplements — or antacids containing calcium — can interfere with the absorption of thyroid hormone replacement medications, such as synthetic thyroid hormones levothyroxine (Synthroid, Unithroid, others) and liothyronine (Cytomel), as well as thyroid extract supplements.

-This interference happens chiefly if you take levothyroxine and calcium supplements at or near the same time.
+This interference happens chiefly if you take thyroid hormone replacement and calcium supplements at or near the same time.
 You can avoid this problem with the following steps:

-- Don't take calcium supplements or antacids at the same time you take levothyroxine.
+- Don't take calcium supplements or antacids at the same time you take thyroid hormone replacement.

-- Take any products containing calcium at least four hours before or after taking levothyroxine.
+- Take any products containing calcium at least four hours before or after taking thyroid hormone replacement.

-Other supplements — especially those containing iron — also can interfere with absorption of levothyroxine, as can certain foods and medications.
-If your doctor prescribes levothyroxine, be sure to tell him or her about all the other drugs and supplements you're taking.
+Other supplements — especially those containing iron — also can interfere with absorption of thyroid hormone replacement, as can certain foods and medications.
+If your doctor prescribes thyroid hormone replacement, be sure to tell him or her about all the other drugs and supplements you're taking.

 - Surks MI.
 Drug interactions with thyroid hormones. https://uptodate.com/contents/search.
 Accessed July 12, 2017.